Part 1: The Green Vision for Europe

 EU334 Nominations to the Commission, the Court and of the High Representative (see EU614) should require the consent of the Parliament.
 Proposed treaties and subordinate decisions and legislation at the European level to extend the role of the EU and to raise revenue for it should require the consent of the Parliament.

-EU340 The European Court of Justice (ECJ) has wide ranging powers and is currently accepted by the UK courts as a superior court.
-The ECJ should be given a statute which defines and limits its powers, preferably as part of a European Treaty (see EU350-6).
+EU340 The Court of Justice of the European Union (CJEU) has wide ranging powers and is currently accepted by the UK courts as a superior court.
+The CJEU should be given a statute which defines and limits its powers, preferably as part of a European Treaty (see EU350-6).

-EU343 The ECJ should have a particular power throughout the operations of the bodies of the EU to require them to meet agreed standards of openness and accessibility (see EU380-4).
+EU343 The CJEU should have a particular power throughout the operations of the bodies of the EU to require them to meet agreed standards of openness and accessibility (see EU380-4).

 New Rights For Citizens In The EU